Battle of Four Lakes: Background

 Schitsu'umsh lands were protected by treaty, and the tribe was outraged by miners and illegal white settlers invading their territory.
 They also perceived the Mullan Road, whose construction had just begun near Fort Dalles, as a precursor to a land-grab by the United States.
 Two white miners were killed, and the U.S. Army decided to retaliate.
 The Coeur d'Alene War (the last part of the larger Yakima War) began with the Battle of Pine Creek (near present-day Rosalia, Washington) on May 17, 1858, during which a column of 164 U.S. Army infantry and cavalry under the command of brevet Lieutenant Colonel Edward Steptoe was routed by a group composed primarily of Cayuse, Schitsu'umsh, Spokan, and Yakama warriors.

 Following Steptoe's defeat, Colonel George Wright, commander of Fort Dalles, led a much larger unit of 500 Army soldiers, 200 civilian drovers, and 30 Niimíipu (or Nez Perce) scouts to nearby Fort Walla Walla and then north to the Spokane Plains (near modern-day Spokane, Washington).
-Wright's troops were armed with the new Springfield Model 1855 rifle-musket.
+Wright's troops were armed with rebored 1841 Harpers Ferry Rifles.
 These had a range of 1000 yd, more than 20 times the range of Steptoe's outdated guns.
 They also had five times the range of the weapons (bow and arrow and musket) used by the Native Americans.
 Wright's men also carried two 12 lb howitzers and two 6 lb cannon.